Trump endorsements cause uproar in New Hampshire GOP primaries

 WATCH DON BOLDUC ON 'FOX AND FRIENDS'

-A day later the president announced his support for Messner, an Army Ranger veteran who graduated from West Point and a self-made millionaire trial lawyer who registered to vote in New Hampshire in 2018 after living for years in Colorado.
+A day later the president announced his support for Messner, an Army Ranger veteran who graduated from West Point and a self-made millionaire trial lawyer.

 “Corky Messner (@CorkyForSenate) will be a fantastic Senator for New Hampshire!
 A West Point graduate, he served our Country in the Army with distinction.
 Strong on Jobs, Crime, Vets, Military and the Second Amendment......We need Corky in Washington – he has my Complete and Total Endorsement!,” Trump tweeted.